RESEARCH AT QUEST

 The Quest Summer Fellowship Program (QSFP) and the Quest Winter Fellowship Program (QWFP) are experiences in which Quest students take the lead on intellectually substantive projects that require creative and original thought.
 Fellows are supported by Host Faculty members whom they choose during the application process.

-We are currently accepting applications for the 2017 Quest Summer Fellowship.
+In September, we will be accepting applications for the 2018-2019 Quest Winter Fellowship.

-They, along with other students who conducted research over the summer, spoke at the Quest Scholarship Conference on Saturday, November 19th.
+The 2017-18 Winter and 2018 Summer Fellowship recipients, along with other students who conducted research over the summer, will be invited to speak at the Quest Scholarship Conference in November.

-This Program is administered by the Quest Summer Fellowship Advisory Committee:
+This Program is administered by the Research, Scholarship, and Creative Works (RSCW) Committee:

 CONTACT US AT